 Hitchhiking Siberia: Back to Origins

-At the speed of 120-140 km/h I was observing the night sky, and the Orion was one pure beauty.
+At the speed of 120-140 km/h, I was observing the night sky, and the Orion was one pure beauty.
 I looked at the driver, wondering what was he thinking about.
 He turned to me and said: “So your name is Artyom.
 How interesting.
 Do you know what it means?”
-I knew only that translated from Greek my name meant “unharmed, of pure health”, so I told him about it.
+I knew only that translated from Greek my name meant “unharmed, of pure health”, so I told him that.
 “Yes, yes, yes.
 That is true,” said Andrey.
 “But not only this.
-If you divide your name into two parts – ‘ar’ and ‘tyom’, AR stands for for RA – the sun, the light.
+If you divide your name into two parts – ‘ar’ and ‘tyom’, AR stands for RA – the sun, the light.
 And TYOM comes from the Russian word “t’ma” (тьма) – darkness.
 So, Artyom is Light and Darkness.”
 “And if you divide it into ‘Art’ and the Hindu ‘Om’ sound, you get something like transcendental art,” I added and smiled.
 Andrey suggested two more interpretations of my name: “Artyom was a social status in ancient times.
 Say, there were centurions and others, and the highest rank was artyom, i.e. his spiritual level is very high.
 Also the word “t’ma” (darkness) can have another meaning – ten thousand.
 In Cyrillic numerals “t’ma” stands for 10K, or 100K.
 So then ‘artyom’ means someone who gives light to tens of thousands of people.”
 I freaked out on that one and looked at Andrey.
 He smiled.
-I knew then I need to learn more about him.
+I knew then I needed to learn more about him.

 At 2 o’clock in the morning we arrived in the city of Novosibirsk.
-Andrey drove me through the entire city and dropped off at a parking lot just outside Novosibirsk on the road to Kemerovo.
+Andrey drove me through the entire city and dropped me off at a parking lot just outside Novosibirsk on the road to Kemerovo.
 He decided to take a little rest in Novosibirsk.
 By now I have crossed about 3500 km, and there was no reason for me to wait for him until morning for another 270 km before he’d take his turn to the city of Tomsk.
 It was time to part.
 We said goodbye to each other.
 I felt sad.
-After 2 days and 3 nights spent on the road together we were like good old friends now.
+After 2 days and 3 nights spent on the road together, we were like good old friends now.